AriFordsham/GHCWiki/trac-fast-cgi.md

 For details about languages specification see [ TracFaq](http://trac.edgewall.org/intertrac/TracFaq) question 2.13.

-Other important information like [ this updated TracInstall page](http://trac.lighttpd.net/trac/wiki/TracInstall), [and this](trac-cgi#mapping-static-resources) are useful for non-fastcgi specific installation aspects.
+Other important information like the [mapping static resources advices](trac-install#mapping-static-resources) are useful for non-fastcgi specific installation aspects.

-If you use trac-0.9, read [ about small bug](http://lists.edgewall.com/archive/trac/2005-November/005311.html)
+\]

 Relaunch lighttpd, and browse to `http://yourhost.example.org/trac` to access Trac.